databricks/dbt-databricks/docs/local-dev.md

 In the `token` field, enter the PAT you created earlier.

-In the `catalog` field, enter the name of the Unity Catalog if you are using it.
-Otherwise, enter `hive_metastore`.
-This field only shows if you are using dbt-databricks>=1.1.1.
+In the `catalog` field, enter the name of the [Unity Catalog](https://databricks.com/product/unity-catalog) catalog if you are using it.
+Otherwise, enter `null`.
+This field only shows if you are using dbt-databricks>=1.1.1 and is only relevant to users of Unity Catalog.

 In `schema`, enter `databricks_demo`, which is the schema you created earlier.